swaptacular/swpt_accounts/protocol.rst

    identifies the rejected request from the coordinator's point of view, so that the coordinator can pair this message with the issued request to prepare a transfer.

-rejection_code : string
-   The reason for the rejection of the transfer.
-MUST be between 0 and 30 symbols, ASCII only.

 available_amount : int64
    MUST be a non-negative number.
 If the transfer was rejected due to